 This receipt confirms all RRSP contributions made during the first 60 days of 2024 (if applicable).
 These contributions may be deducted on your 2023 tax return to the extent you have available RRSP contribution room for 2023.

 These slips will be issued if you have earned any interest, dividends, capital gains or partnership income from securities held in a Personal, Joint or Business account.

 2023 TFSA limit: $6,500

-If you currently hold our iProfile Portfolios, iProfile Private Portfolios or Series U funds, the advisory fee for your non-registered accounts may be deductible when calculating your taxable income.
-The fee for the 2022 calendar year will appear on you December 2022 client statement.
+If you currently invest in the iProfile Program, IG Advisory Account and/or Series F Funds, the advisory fee for your non-registered accounts may be deductible when calculating your taxable income.
+The fee for the 2023 calendar year will appear on your December 2023 client statement.